namitsaxena/aws-lambda-python-helloworld/README.md

 ## Packaging & Deployment
 - package the code using package.sh.
 This will create the upload zip file
-- deploy will deploy the zip to aws
+- deploy_new.sh: will deploy the zip to aws, and create a new functions
+- deploy_update.sh: deploy to update a function script

 ## Testing
 - test.sh can be used to execute the test output will be produced locally